 Edmunbyers is about half a mile from the shore of the Derwent Reservoir.
 Ruffside, its neighbour to the west near the western end of the reservoir is slightly closer to the shore.
 Roughside as it was known in the past was historically part of the township of Cold Rowley but was included in the parish of Edmunbyers.

-The wild expanses of Waskerley Moor to the south of Edmunbyers are home to three more reservoirs called Waskerley, Smiddy Shaw and Hishope.
-The Stanhope and Tyne railway of 1834 passed through this area transporting lead from Weardale to South Shields.
+The wild expanses of County Durham’s Waskerley Moor to the south of Edmunbyers are home to three more reservoirs called Waskerley, Smiddy Shaw and Hisehope.
+The Stanhope and Tyne Railway of 1834 passed through this area transporting lead from Weardale to South Shields.
 The line was linked to Stanhope via Crawleyside.
 At Waskerley the line was joined by a northward extension of the Stockton and Darlington Railway in 1845.

-Heading upstream along the River Derwent and crossing over to the Northumberland side of the River Derwent to the west of the Derwent Reservoir is the attractive village of Blanchland.
+Heading upstream along the River Derwent and crossing over to the Northumberland side of the river to the west of the Derwent Reservoir is the beautiful little Northumberland village of Blanchland.
 Its name is Norman-French and means the ‘White Lands’ and it is one of the great gems of the North Pennines.

-This is probably a reference to the white habits, worn by the Premonstratensian monks of the old Blanchland abbey, which was founded in 1165 by a Norman baron called Walter De Bolbec (see also the ‘White Church at Bywell on Tyne).
+‘White Lands’ is probably a reference to the white habits, worn by the Premonstratensian monks of the old Blanchland abbey, which was founded in 1165 by a Norman baron called Walter De Bolbec (see also the ‘White Church at Bywell on Tyne).
 The monks had already settled in the valley in 1143 but it was Bolbec who granted them the land for the establishment of their monastery.

 A notable visitor to the monastery was King Edward III who stayed at Blanchland Abbey in 1327 while pursuing an army of Scots who proved to be elusive out on the moors of Weardale, One factor in this may have been the abbot of Blanchland who had a cousin on the Scottish side.
 He is said to have been tipped off about the movements of the English.